dnene/nestegg/README.rst

 -----

 * Create a desktop / intranet mirror of all packages used.
 Create new test virtualenvs readily without having to wait for long downloads
-* Manage versions of your package dependencies (even if pypi eventually does not publish the versions you rely upon)
+* Manage versions of your package dependencies (even if pypi eventually unpublishes the versions you rely upon)
 * Publish versions of libraries you fork, or any you create to a pypi like repository without having to publish it globally.
-* Ensure access control.
-Continues to work with git/hg authentication over ssh
+* Access control on git / hg repos can make it hard to use github / bitbucket tarballs in dependency_links.
+This circumvents that issue.
 * (TODO) Continuous / automatic integration / testing of python packages you author and maintain.
+Intend to publish package information and their test results over http.